How Long Does Pre-Workout Stay Effective? A Complete Breakdown

 The bottom line is that every pre-workout is different.
 Pre-workouts typically kick in within 15 to 45 minutes and last 1 to 3 hours.
 Individual factors such as your metabolism can impact the kick-in time.

 Frog Fuel uses a special hydrolyzed collagen that’s designed for rapid intake.
 Frog Fuel starts working in less than 15 minutes, with a smooth taper off to prevent crashes.
-If you’re looking for a simple solution to protein intake for women and men, Frog Fuel has you covered.
+Check out Frog Fuel Ultra Pre-Workout for a caffeine-free pump, or try our Ultra Energized Pre-Workout formula offering 120mg of clean caffeine.

 Frequently Asked Questions